Friday, March 12, 2010

 29 Hungary

-A: I suppose if you’re a gay and you’re going to pinch an intro from anyone it might as well be Madonna.
-There are worse things to be accused of copying than Vogue.
+A: I suppose if you’re queer and you’re going to pinch an intro from anyone, it might as well be Madonna; there are worse things to be accused of copying than Vogue.
 Mind you, there are more things that this song could be accused of plagiarising than just Vogue, too.
 But it’s discotastic and I love it, especially coming from a country I thought would never give us anything of the sort.

 30 Azerbaijan